 RPA Business Analyst

-Key function: Analyzes business opportunities for automation, works closely with teams to identify requirements, functional and process design of the automated solution.
+Analyzes business opportunities for automation, works closely with teams to identify requirements, and performs functional and process design of the automated solution.

 As you can see, the RPA developer profession implies a diverse set of activities and functions depending on a specific organization’s needs.
 Often, the functions described above can be combined and executed within a single role in a company.